transistorsoft/react-native-background-geolocation/docs/api.md

 ####`@param {Integer minutes} stopTimeout`

-The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is `STILL` (**Android:** defaults to 0, no timeout, **iOS:** defaults to 5min).
+The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is `STILL` (**iOS:** defaults to 5min).
 If you don't set a value, the plugin is eager to turn off the GPS ASAP.
 An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light. **iOS Stop-detection timing**
 ![](https://dl.dropboxusercontent.com/u/2319755/cordova-background-geolocaiton/ios-stop-detection-timing.png)

-## iOS Options

 ####`@param {Integer minutes} stopDetectionDelay [0]`